cloudfoundry-community/redis-session-aspnet-buildpack/README.md

 -----> Creating machineKey section with new validation, decryption keys and SHA1 validation...
 -----> Removing existing session configurations...
 -----> Found redis connection 'xxxxxxxxxxxxxxx,password=xxxxxxxxxxxxxxxxxxx,allowAdmin=false,abortConnect=true,resolveDns=false,ssl=false'
+-----> Creating sessionState section with the above connection string...
 ================================================================================
 =================== Redis Session Buildpack execution completed ================
 ```

 *If you come across any issues, kindly raise an issue at https://github.com/alfusinigoj/redis-session-aspnet-buildpack/issues.
-You are also welcome to contribute through pull requests.*
+You are also welcome to contribute.*